pexApred/Web-APIs-Challenge-Code-Quiz/README.md

 - [License](#license)

 ## Usage
-Informational webpage.
-Scroll for content.
-Click the topics in header to quickly navigate to the associated content on webpage.
+Quiz Game for JavaScript.
+Click start quiz button to begin the game.
+When complete, a score will be generated and will ask for initials to add to high scores list.
+Get to the top of the list by having the highest score.

-Quiz Game demo gif below:
+Quiz Game demo gif:
 ![Demo](./assets/images/04-web-apis-homework-demo.gif)

 ## Credits